sonmarcho/sonmarcho.github.io/5-passions.md

 one called the <i>key</i> and which gives the meaning.
 For instance, 青 / <i>qīng</i>
-expresses both green and blue and designates a (set of) color(s) typically found in landscapes, and consequently also found in paintings like the famous 山水 / shān-shuǐ / "mountain and water".
+expresses both green and blue and designates a (set of) color(s) typically found in landscapes, and consequently also found in paintings like the famous 山水 / shān'shuǐ / "mountain and water".
 This radical is used in many other characters with a similar pronunciation, from which I give a selection below:

 <blockquote style="font-style: normal">